jonthorell/synth-nu-vinyl-store/README.md

 23. The image field in the profile model is not being updated when a user tries to upload an image.
 The post method missed request.FILES, fixed.
 24. The add product, edit product, add genre, and add news item only used the left column.
 Fixed by aligning the divs and their classes properly
 25. Not necessarily a big bug but an annoyance.
 When viewing a past order, it still said thank you in the header which is not really appropriate.
 Fixed by adding a if-statement to check if the user comes from the profile or not
+26. Accidentally used static instead of MEDIA_URL to access default avatar images in menu.
+Fixed

 # Bugs encountered but not fixed yet